timoxley/tojson-loader/Readme.md

 #### Potential Benefits

-Having shared, static data preloaded in the client has a range of benefits:
+* Having shared, static data preloaded in the client can improve performance/UX & reduce complexity.

-* Access data & APIs only available on the server without needing to expose an endpoint or shim calls to `fs` etc.
+* Use whatever tools you need to generate the data on the serverside, no need to worry about shipping or shimming them on the client.
 * Reduce client-side processing load.
 Perform expensive calulations only once, on the server, at build-time.
-* Remove unncessary network calls & associated latency.
-* Reduce number of dependencies you're shipping to the client.

 Particularly useful for loading configuration and/or mock data into the client.